Harvard-Smithsonian Center for Astrophysics

 Harvard-Smithsonian Center for Astrophysics (CfA) is a joint collaboration between the Smithsonian Astrophysical Observatory and the Harvard College Observatory, located in Cambridge, Massachusetts.
-The Center's research mission is to study the origin, evolution, and ultimate fate of the Universe, and includes searches for extrasolar planets and circumstellar disks.
-In 1999, it independently announced the discovery of the two outer planets in the Upsilon Andromedae system.
-Among the facilities operated by the Center are the Multiple Mirror Telescope (MMT) and the Fred Lawrence Whipple Observatory.
+The Center's research mission is to study the origin, evolution, and ultimate fate of the Universe, and includes searches for exoplanets and circumstellar disks.

 Harvard College Observatory (HCO) is the astronomical observatory of Harvard College at Cambridge, Massachusetts.
 It was founded in 1839.
 The Observatory carries out a broad program of research in astronomy and astrophysics and includes among its instruments the 0.38-m (15-in) "Great Refractor," installed in 1847, which for 20 years was the largest telescope in the United States.
 HCO is a partner in the Magellan Telescopes project and owns telescopes at Oak Ridge, Massachusetts, that are operated by the Smithsonian Astrophysical Observatory.